 What can you do to reduce your risk?

-Although the root causes behind the increase in colorectal cancer among young adults remains unknown, Hsieh says it’s important to know your family history of colon cancer, get regular medical checkups, exercise, and avoid smoking cigarettes and drinking alcohol to excess.
+Although the root causes behind the increase in colorectal cancer among young adults remain unknown, Dr. Hsieh says it’s important to know your family history of colon cancer, get regular medical checkups, exercise and avoid smoking cigarettes and drinking alcohol to excess.

 “Knowing that several people in your family were diagnosed with colon cancer can make a big difference in determining when to start your colorectal cancer screenings and even what type of treatment you may receive,” she adds.

 Another key step in reducing your risk of colorectal cancer is understanding the screening process, including when to start and what options are available.